Chris Harris (safety): Professional career

-Chicago Bears Bears
+Chicago Bears (first stint)

-Harris was drafted by the Chicago Bears in the sixth round (181st overall) of the 2005 NFL Draft.
+Harris was selected by the Chicago Bears in the sixth round (181st overall) of the 2005 NFL draft.
 He won the starting role at free safety early during his rookie season.
 In the 2006 preseason, Harris made a statement to a fan, Bryan Lange, that if the Bears made the Super Bowl he would give him a ticket.
 In January, his statement caused a minor controversy when the Bears did in fact qualify for Super Bowl XLI.
 Lange stood outside of Bears team headquarters holding a sign saying "Chris Harris, you promised."
 Harris claimed that he was joking and would not be able to fulfill the request due to family ticket obligations.
 Ticket brokerage firm sitclose.com later gave Lange a ticket, quieting the controversy.
 Harris intercepted a pass from Colts quarterback Peyton Manning in the first quarter of the game; however, the Bears would go on to lose the game 29–17.

 Carolina Panthers

-Harris was traded to the Carolina Panthers on August 2, 2007 for a 2008 5th round draft pick.
+Harris was traded to the Carolina Panthers on August 2, 2007, for a 2008 5th round draft pick.
 Harris started 15 games in 2007 finishing with 101 tackles, and also setting a team record as he led the league with eight forced fumbles.

 In 2008, the Panthers rewarded Harris with a four-year contract extension.
 He finished the 2008 season with 70 tackles, 2 forced fumbles, and 1 interception.